JosDuran/lnkdependcombo/README.md

 https://github.com/PrettyPrinted/dynamic_select_flask_wtf_javascript

-Its about using of twoo linked combo box using javascript, python and sqlite3
+Its about using of twoo linked combo box using javascript, python and sqlite3 (without using sqlAlchemy framework)